 A children’s ministry requires a constant supply of prizes, equipment and material – all these things cost money.
 Some churches don’t have flexible budgets and may not be able to keep up with the growth of their children’s ministry.
+These same ideas can help your group sponsor a child.
 This doesn’t have to be a ministry killer.
 If you need funds for a new projector or a puppet stand, consider these 10 fundraising ideas.
 Over the years, I’ve tried or seen all these fundraisers used.

 Trike Races: This idea makes a good after-church fundraiser, especially for a little kids church.
 You’ll need two weeks to a month to sign up bike riders, create a safe bike race track and get participants excited.
 To participate, kids must have a sponsor who’s willing to pay a registration fee.
 Hold the race and award the winner, or winners a prize.